Avoid these 3 common Social Security scams and how to stay protected

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The coronavirus has upended the lives of many working folks, and while recipients of Social Security may not have to clock in to get their check, it’s affecting some of them, too.
-That’s because criminals are using the following tricks to scam the elderly of Social Security income.
+Between COVID, soaring inflation and now rising interest rates, the lives of many working folks have been upended over the past few years.
+And while recipients of Social Security may not have to clock in to get their check, it’s affecting some of them, too.
+That’s because criminals are using a number of tricks to scam the elderly of Social Security income.

-Of course, the coronavirus has been tough for older Americans in other ways, most notably the fact that it poses more health risks for them.
-The coronavirus and the rough economy provide a perfect cover for scammers, who are exploiting the uncertainty and rampant rumors to prey upon senior citizens and trying harder than ever to tap their key source of income.
+The economic uncertainty provides a perfect cover for scammers, who are exploiting the fear and rampant rumors to prey upon senior citizens and trying harder than ever to tap their key source of income.

 1. A fraudulent letter threatening suspension of benefits

-With many local Social Security offices closed due to the ongoing pandemic, many seniors are worried that they won’t get their benefits.
+When uncertainty hits the economy, many seniors become worried that they won’t get their benefits.
 Criminals prey upon this fear with a relatively new scam targeting Social Security recipients with a letter telling them that their benefits will be suspended or permanently discontinued unless they call a phone number provided in the letter.

 When unsuspecting seniors call, a scammer tries to obtain their personal information or convince them to pay money – through retail gift cards, cash or wire transfers – in order to keep their benefits.

-While a local Social Security office may be closed, that won’t stop seniors from getting their checks.
+Even if a local Social Security office may close, that won’t stop seniors from getting their checks.
 “Any communication you receive that says Social Security will do so is a scam, whether you receive it by letter, text, email, or phone call,” according to the SSA’s website.